-"INVL Baltic Farmland", AB Consolidated Annual Report of 2016
+INVL Baltic Farmland, AB Consolidated Annual Report for the year of 2017

-Prepared in accordance with The Rules for the Preparation and the Submission of the Periodic and Additional Information, approved by the decision No. 03-48 of the Board of the Bank of Lithuania passed on 28 February 2013.
+Prepared in accordance with The Information Disclosure Rules approved by the decision No. 03-127 of the Board of the Bank of Lithuania passed on 22 August 2017.

-Approved by the Board of INVL Baltic Farmland, AB on 27 February 2017.
+Approved by the Board of INVL Baltic Farmland, AB on 19 March 2018.